everett-lee/Snacksack/README.md

 problem is used in such cases.

 The menu data is fetched from the restaurant API.
 This is converted into a normalised set of products as input to the solver.
-To avoid re-fetching data these normamlised products are stored in the Redis cache.
-Answers for a given restaurant_locationId_money triplet are also stored in the cache.
+To avoid re-fetching data these, normalised products are stored in the Redis cache.
+Answers for a given `restaurant_locationId_money` triplet are also stored in the cache.